 Commissioned for Philippa Mo by the Tate St. Ives to celebrate the 40th Anniversary of the Barbara Hepworth Sculture Garden and first performed on the 9th April 2016 in the garden by Philippa.

 In 1953 Hepworth’s son Paul died in a plane crash while serving with the Royal Air Force in Thailand.
-Seeking relief from the trauma of her son's death, Hepworth travelled to Greece with her friend Margaret Gardiner in August 1954.
+Exhausted from her son's death, Hepworth travelled to Greece with her friend Margaret Gardiner in August 1954.
 They visited Athens, Delphi, and many of the Aegean Islands.
 When Hepworth returned to St Ives from Greece in August, she found that Gardiner had sent her a large shipment of Nigerian guarea hardwood.
 Although she received only a single tree trunk, it arrived at the dock weighing 17 tons, and the six pieces were manhandled up the cobbled streets to her studio.
 Between 1954-1956 Hepworth sculpted six pieces out of the guarea wood, many of which were inspired by her trip to Greece.

 The two circles are represented in the first few bars comprising of a melodic fragment that is played on two strings.
-In Hepworth’s sculpture, the circular motion appears to spiral out from the two circles and in much the same way, the melodic fragment unravelling into larger transformations.
+In Hepworth’s sculpture, the circular motion appears to spiral out from the two circles and in much the same way, the melodic fragment unravels into larger transformations.